 There are many state veterans’ programs beyond the federal programs provided by the VA.
-The following are the Indiana veterans’ benefits programs in 2018.
+The following are the Indiana veterans’ benefits programs for 2018 and 2019 in the areas of employment, education, healthcare and housing.

 Education Benefits for Indiana’s Veterans